The Best Gig Apps: Explore Top Platforms by Skill Set

 Ride-sharing apps let you work whenever you want, and make finding customers easy.
 You don't have to drive around waiting for someone to hail a taxi.
 All you have to do is turn on the app when you're available, and you can start accepting riders and earning money.

 Ride-sharing platforms tend to be competitive when it comes to driver pay.
-Choosing which app to drive for may depend on where you live and what app is the most popular.
+Choosing which app to drive for may depend on where you live and which app is the most popular in your area.
 You can sign up for a few driving apps and test them out to see which one you earn more on.

 Uber

-Uber was the first rideshare platform to take off in the U.S. The company launched in San Francisco in 2010.
-Today, Uber operates in over 10,000 cities all over the world and has partnerships with over 700 airports for drop-off and pickup services.
+Uber was one of the first rideshare platforms to take off in the U.S. The company launched in San Francisco in 2010.
+Today, Uber operates in more than 70 countries and over 10,000 cities worldwide.

-Each city has its own requirements for vehicles.
+Each city has its own vehicle requirements.
 Check and see if your car is eligible to drive.
 If you don't have a car (or don't want to use yours), you can rent a car to use while driving through Uber.

 Lyft

 In San Francisco, cars with fuzzy pink mustaches started taking over the streets as Lyft launched in 2012.
-Lyft drivers attached fuzzy, bright pink mustaches to their cars so riders could easily find them.
-Today, drivers can add a sticker or light-up sign, but the company’s retired their signature pink mustaches.
+Lyft drivers put these mustaches on their cars so riders could easily find them.
+Today, drivers can add a sticker or light-up sign, but the company has retired its signature pink mustaches.

-Lyft is currently only available in the U.S. and Canada.
-Lyft has partnerships with over 300 airports for drop-offs and pickups.
+Lyft operates in 11 countries and in nearly 1,000 cities across North America and Europe.
 See if your car meets the requirements, or you can use a rental through Lyft Express Drive.

 Regional favorites